 Five-step approach:

-- What time-to-pay options exist?
-HMRC will agree time-to-pay under TMA 1970 section 108 where the landlord can demonstrate inability to pay in full.
-The time-to-pay arrangement does not pause interest but it manages the cash-flow.
+4. What time-to-pay options exist?
+HMRC will agree time-to-pay under TMA 1970 section 108 where you can show you cannot pay in full.
+The arrangement does not pause interest, but it manages the cash-flow.

-This page is the individual-landlord self-assessment late-filing and late-payment cascade, covering both the legacy Schedule 55 / Schedule 56 architecture and the MTD ITSA Schedule 24 (2021) and Spring Statement 2025 bifurcation.
-Sibling pages cover orthogonal regimes:
+This covers the individual-landlord self-assessment late-filing and late-payment cascade, both the legacy Schedule 55 / Schedule 56 architecture and the MTD ITSA Schedule 24 (2021) and Spring Statement 2025 split.
+If your question sits in one of the neighbouring regimes, start here instead:

-- Our PAYE penalties page covers the property-business-employer regime under Schedule 55 paragraph 6C plus the RTI Regulations 2003 regulation 67B, which is a different statutory hook and a different penalty cycle.
+• For RTI submissions on property-business employees, see our PAYE penalties guide: the property-business-employer regime runs under Schedule 55 paragraph 6C plus the RTI Regulations 2003 regulation 67B, a different statutory hook and a different penalty cycle.

-- Our MTD penalties and exemptions page covers the broader MTD penalty framework including the Schedule 24 (2021) exemption categories under SI 2026/336 and the practical outlook.
+• For the wider MTD picture, see our MTD penalties and exemptions guide: it covers the broader MTD penalty framework including the Schedule 24 (2021) exemption categories under SI 2026/336 and the practical outlook.

-If you have received a Schedule 55 or Schedule 56 penalty notice and would like a steer on the reasonable-excuse position, the appeal-window status, or the boundary against the LPC route, we work with landlords on the Perrin four-stage application, the section 31A appeal lodging, and the negotiation with HMRC on time-to-pay where the underlying liability is settled but the cash-flow is constrained.
+If a Schedule 55 or Schedule 56 penalty notice has landed and you want a clear steer on your reasonable-excuse position, the state of your appeal window, or whether the LPC route is the better move, this is exactly the work we do with landlords: building the Perrin four-stage application, lodging the section 31A appeal in time, and negotiating time-to-pay with HMRC where the liability is settled but the cash-flow is tight.
+The 30-day clock is short, so the sooner you get the notice in front of someone, the more of these levers stay open.